5 Steps to Redecorate Your Living Room for Zero Dollars

 If you have a sofa and loveseat (or two chairs instead of a loveseat), your sofa should be on the longest wall space.
 If that doesn’t work, then the longest open space.
-If you have a sectional, this is trickier as there are usually LIMITED placements for a sectional.
+As for sectionals, they’re a bit trickier and often have only ONE ideal placement.

 Click HERE or on the above image to see my E-Books!

 TIP 3 KEEP PASSAGEWAYS IN MIND

 A secondary passageway should be a minimum of 3′ wide, whereas the MAIN passageway should ideally be 4’+.
 If you can’t make it happen, don’t worry, it’s just a general guideline to consider.